Going Green Can Sometimes Mean Going Crazy

 Empty a lower cabinet that would be the best one for a recycling container.
 Rearrange your cabinets so that the necessary items from the lower cabinet fit into your other cabinets where you have made room.

 Take a close look at your seldom used things that you set out.
-If you don’t really need them anymore, donate them or sell them.
+If you do not really need them anymore, donate them or sell them.
 If you do need them, find a new place in your home to store them.
 For example, holiday items can be stored with your holiday decorations.
 Maybe those serving platters can lie flat in a guest bedroom dresser drawer?

 Often recycling issues bleed over into the garage.
 Things go out of the kitchen and pile on the garage floor.
 Rearrange the things in your garage so that you have some convenient space available near the garage door to the kitchen.
 Add stacking recycling bins or trash containers for recycling.
 This way, when you come out the door with a bag full, it has a convenient home until pick-up or haul-off day.